14 Top Skills Required for DevOps in 2024

 In rich countries, the average salary of a skilled DevOps engineer is well over $100.000/year.
 Why are companies willing to pay so much?
-Well, first of all, these employees bring a lot of value to these companies.
-They help them deliver higher quality software faster and sometimes even lower costs.
-But there's another slightly more hidden reason: people that know how to implement DevOps procedures are somewhat rare.
+First of all, these employees bring a lot of value to these companies - they help them deliver higher quality software faster and sometimes at lower costs.
+But there's another slightly more hidden reason: people who know how to implement DevOps procedures are somewhat rare.

 Most jobs require employees to know one particular subject.
 They need to do one thing and do it well.
-But employees responsible for DevOps have to be skilled at many things.
-They need to have knowledge of a very wide range of subjects, such as Linux server administration, cloud services, containers, automation tools, monitoring tools, and many other things.
+However, employees responsible for DevOps have to be skilled at many things.
+They need to know a very wide range of subjects, such as Linux server administration, cloud services, containers, automation tools, monitoring tools, and many other things.

-If you're just starting out, you might be wondering: "Do I have what it takes to become good at DevOps?".
-So let's try to answer this question.
+If you're starting out, you might wonder: "Do I have what it takes to become good at DevOps?".
+So, let's try to answer this question.
 Let's see what skills you need to be a good fit for this job.
 We'll break this down into two categories.
 First, we'll explore skills in the "human" category, so to speak, internal human qualities required for this job.
-Then we'll look at the technical knowledge that is required.
+Then, we'll look at the required technical knowledge.

 DevOps Engineers' Responsibilities

-The main activity in DevOps is building production lines for software.
-We must take the raw material (code written by our developers) and turn it into a software product that we can deliver to our users and customers.
+The main activity in DevOps is building software production lines.
+We must take the raw material (code written by our developers) and turn it into a software product we can deliver to our users and customers.

 Code goes through many automated steps before becoming a finished application or software service.
-And if we're the ones responsible for that process, we need to imagine all of the automated steps required and then implement them.
+And if we're responsible for that process, we need to imagine all of the required automated steps and then implement them.

 Top Skills Required for DevOps in 2023